hvlkk/FilmGUI/README.md

 ## Description

 This repository contains the project I developed for AUEB's "Programming in C++" (INF232 - 3321) course, which I took in the winter semester of the 2022-23 academic year.
-The aim was to create a simple graphical interface for a hypothetical film browser, while making sole use of the [SGG library](https://github.com/cgaueb/sgg) in C++ for all graphical purposes.
+The aim was to create a simple graphical interface for a hypothetical film browser, while making sole use of the [SGG library](https://github.com/cgaueb/sgg) for all graphical purposes.

-This project was developed over a little less than 2 weeks between late December 2022 and early January 2023.
+This project was developed over approximately 2 weeks between late December 2022 and early January 2023.
 No version control system was used during development, meaning there is no commit history for the project.

 ## Widgets